Setting up a private Kubernetes cluster with k0sctl

 1. Create initial config file.

-1. Configure nodes in the hosts fields, e.g. choose the appropriate roles.
+1. Configure nodes in the hosts fields, e.g. choose the appropriate rolesarrow-up-right.
 Additionally:

 1. Default setup with kuberouter has issues, use Calico instead

-2. Add the builtin openEBS for persistent storage (PVC)
+2. Add the builtin openEBSarrow-up-right for persistent storage (PVC)

 3. Add other Helm charts: cert-manager, Prometheus stack, Grafana